eipm/dgvar/README.md

 To run DGVar:
 - Update the path in the main shell script `call_variants.sh`
 - Run shell script `sh  call_variants.sh  in.bam  sampleID  target.bed`

-  where in.bam is the input bam file,
+  where in.bam is the input bam file, sampleID is an unique id (no space allowed), target.bed is the bed file listing genomic regions to check for variants

 Run an example using the script in the `eg` folder.